DevExpress-Examples/asp-net-mvc-dashboard-custom-properties-sample/readme.md

 **Overview**:
 - Adds a string custom property for a specific data item container (Chart's series).
-- Integrates a _Line Options (Custom)_ section in the data item menu with the [SelectBox](https://js.devexpress.com/DevExtreme/ApiReference/UI_Widgets/dxSelectBox/) widget as an editor.
+- Integrates a _Line Options (Custom)_ section into the data item menu with the [SelectBox](https://js.devexpress.com/DevExtreme/ApiReference/UI_Widgets/dxSelectBox/) widget as an editor.

 ### DashboardDescriptionExtension